 When you are scraping, you are legally free to crawl any data from any website.
 However, you are not supposed to crawl websites whose robot.txt asks you not to crawl their data explicitly.
 Most websites actually allow scraping.
 How do I know that?
 Well, any website that comes up in a Google search has already been scraped and indexed by Google, so theoretically be it Google, or you, anyone can crawl it.
 But always make sure you read and respect the robots.txt file on the site and be on the safer side.

 Not all data is available via API

-When you are scraping the web, you can pick up links inside articles or pages that you are already scraping and then use those links to find related content and information, thus creating a chain or interlinked set of data that can be used for different purposes.
-These can happen automatically using the same script that you write to crawl a single page.
+When you scrape the web, you can pick up links inside articles or pages that you have already scraped and then use those links to find related content and information, thus creating a chain of interlinked sets of data that can be used for different purposes.
+It can happen automatically using the same script that you write to crawl a single page.
 Thus you are allowing the data to lead you to a conclusion by letting it run free, and not binding it within rules and protocols.
 When compared to web scraping, API falls behind in terms of available data points.

-With web scraping, you can customise any and every aspect of the data extraction process starting from the fields, frequency, format, structure and even get geo-specific or device-specific data by changing your crawler’s user agent.
-This amount of customisation is simply not possible with an API.
-When you go with a website’s API, you are limited in so many ways with little to no customisation options.
+With web scraping, you can customize any and every aspect of the data extraction process starting from the fields, frequency, format, structure, and even get geo-specific or device-specific data by changing your crawler’s user agent.
+This amount of customization is simply not possible with an API.
+When you go with a website’s API, you are limited in so many ways with little to no customization options.

 Not all websites provide a web scraping API

 All this while, we were speaking of the difference between using an API and web scraping.
 But that means we are hoping that every website will let you access their stored information by both means.
 That is completely wrong.
 Very few websites will actually let you access their data (even if that means limited or controlled data).
 Most websites will not allow you to access their APIs.
 This means when you are on to set up your own fashion E-Commerce store and try to get data from your competitors, you will obviously find no APIs and will have to code customized scrapers.